 old covenant was the law, but Jesus said that the worshiper of the new

-covenant would worship God in spirit and truth.
+covenant worships God in Spirit and truth.
 Therefore, the regulation of

-the new covenant consists of obeying the Holy Spirit, and note that such is
+the new covenant consists of obeying the Holy Spirit, and note that it is

 divine.
 The writer of Hebrews went on to discuss aspects of the old covenant